w3c/baggage/baggage/HTTP_HEADER_FORMAT.md

 # Baggage HTTP Header Format

-The `Baggage` header is used to propagate user-supplied key-value pairs through a distributed request.
+The `baggage` header is used to propagate user-supplied key-value pairs through a distributed request.
 A received header MAY be altered to change or add information and it MUST be passed on to all downstream request.

-Multiple `Baggage` headers are allowed.
+Multiple `baggage` headers are allowed.
 Values can be combined in a single header according to  [RFC 7230](https://tools.ietf.org/html/rfc7230#page-24).

 *See [rationale document](HTTP_HEADER_FORMAT_RATIONALE.md) for details of decisions made for this format.*

 # Header Name

-Header name: `Baggage`
+Header name: `baggage`

 # Header Content